Gaia Weiss

-Gaia Weiss (born 30 August 1991) is a French model and actress.
-Her filmography includes Mary Queen of Scots (2013), Vikings (2014–2015), Meander (2020), La Révolution (2020), and Shepherd (2021).
+Gaia Weiss (born 30 August 1991) is a French actress and model.
+Her filmography includes Mary Queen of Scots (2013), Vikings (2014–2015), Alien: Containment (2019), Meander (2020), La Révolution (2020), and Shepherd (2021).

 Early life

-Weiss was born in Paris to parents Catherine and Alain Weiss.
+Weiss was born in Paris, France, to parents Catherine and Alain Weiss.
 She has a brother named Auriel Weiss.
-Her Jewish paternal grandfather is the French-Alsatian chromotherapy co-developer and French Resistance member, Jean-Michel Weiss; her maternal side is Polish.
+Her paternal grandfather is the Alsatian chromotherapy co-developer and French Resistance member, Jean-Michel Weiss; her maternal side is Polish.
 She spent her childhood between France, England, and Poland.
-She speaks French, English, Polish, and Hebrew.
+She speaks French, English, Polish, Italian, German, and Hebrew.

-At age three, Weiss began taking ballet lessons.
-She was inspired to act by the West End productions her great uncle took her to see when she was living in London as a child, and started classes when she was seven.
-After finishing her baccalaureate, she attended the Cours Florent and the London Academy of Music and Dramatic Art (LAMDA).
+At age three, Weiss began taking classical ballet lessons.
+She was inspired to act by the West End productions her great-uncle took her to see when she was living in London as a child, and started classes when she was seven.
+After finishing her baccalaureate, she attended the Cours Florent, and the London Academy of Music and Dramatic Art (LAMDA).

 Career

 Weiss made her feature film debut in 2013 as Mary Fleming in Thomas Imbach's period drama Mary Queen of Scots and then played Béatrice Morel in the Italian drama White as Milk, Red as Blood.
 The following year, Weiss joined the recurring cast for the second and third seasons of the History series Vikings as Þorunn.

-Weiss appeared in the mythology film The Legend of Hercules (2014), the French comedy Serial Teachers 2 (2015), the action film Overdrive (2017), and Gérard Jugnot's Accidental Family (2017).
+Weiss appeared in the mythology film The Legend of Hercules (2014), the French comedy Serial Teachers 2 (2015), the action film Overdrive (2017), Gérard Jugnot's Accidental Family (2017), and the short film Alien: Containment (2019).
 She also had a small role as Ippolita Sforza in the series Medici: Masters of Florence.

 Weiss starred in the French horror film Meander and the British horror film Shepherd; the former earned her a number of genre accolades.
 She played Marianne in the Netflix alternative history series La Révolution.
+She provided the voice for Fulke in the video game Assassin's Creed Valhalla (2020).
 She appeared as Madame du Barry in the 2022 BBC and Canal+ series Marie Antoinette.